CDL-Quantum/CohortProject_2020/Project_2_VQE_Molecules/README.md

-A very brief introduction to the main ideas behind the VQE are [here.](https://github.com/CDL-Quantum/CohortProject_2020/blob/master/CDL_2020_docs.pdf) Open up [Project2_LandingPage.pdf](https://github.com/CDL-Quantum/CohortProject_2020/blob/master/Project_2_VQE_Molecules/Project_2_LandingPage.pdf) to begin learning about your tasks for this week!
+A very brief introduction to the main ideas behind the VQE are [here.](https://github.com/CDL-Quantum/CohortProject_2020/blob/master/CDL_2020_docs.pdf) Open up [Project2_LandingPage.pdf](https://github.com/CDL-Quantum/CohortProject_2020/blob/master/Project_2_VQE_Molecules/Project_2_LandingPage.pdf) to learn in detail about the project.

 ## Tasks and Challenges
-We have implemented the main steps of the VQE process in the following notebooks :
+We study classical as well as quantum methods to construct Potential Energy Surface (PES) for several small molecules like H2, H20, LiH, N2.
+For classical simulation we use standard methods like CCSD, HF, FCI and for quantum simulation we use VQE.
+The work is presented in following notebooks as follows:

 [Classical Method Solution](https://github.com/tina-seb/CohortProject_2020/blob/master/Project_2_VQE_Molecules/S1_Classical_Methods_Demo.ipynb)

-In this notebook we obtain the electronic PES in minimal basis (STO-3G) for different molecules using classical methods available in the tequila package.
-We cover several molecules (H2, H20, LiH, N2) as well as several methods (FCI, HG, CISD, CCSD).
+In this notebook we obtain the electronic PES in minimal basis (STO-3G) for different molecules using classical methods like FCI, HF, CISD, CCSD available in the tequila package.
+We show PES for several molecules -H2, H20, LiH, N2 obtained by fore-mentioned methods.

 [Hamiltonian Generation Summary](https://github.com/tina-seb/CohortProject_2020/blob/master/Project_2_VQE_Molecules/S2_Hamiltonian_gen_Summary.ipynb)

-After running the original h2 example we go over the molecules='h2', 'h4', 'lih', 'h2o', 'n2', 'nh3', basis='sto-3g','6-31g', and qubit_transfms='jw','bk' to assess the scope of the final measurements  by printing out information on the QWC fragments and do Random test of the Unitary ... we suppress printing information for more than 9 mutually commuting fragments.
+After running the original H2 example we try Hamiltonian generation for other molecules 'H4', 'LiH', 'H2O', 'N2', 'NHh3'in both 'sto-3g','6-31g' basis under Bravyi-Kitaev and Jordan Wigner Transformations to assess the scope of the final measurements  by printing out information on the Qubit Wise Commuting fragments and do Random test of the Unitary.

 [Unitary Ansatz](https://github.com/tina-seb/CohortProject_2020/blob/master/Project_2_VQE_Molecules/S3_Unitary_Ansatz_H2.ipynb)